theSm1th/Hyperscape-API-CLI/README.md

 # Hyperscape-API-CLI
- A command-line interface for pulling stats from Tabstat's Hyperscape player API.
+ A command-line interface for pulling Hyperscape player stats from Tabstat's Hyperscape player API.